Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/gauges/02-uni-v3-gauges.md

 ### Customized Incentives

-This solution allows each pool to have its depth customly incentivized, with pools of highly correlated assets (stable pools) having a small range (possibly as low as one tick), and loosely correlated assets (volatile pools) having a wide minimum range.
+This solution allows each pool to incentivize a custom depth, with pools of highly correlated assets (stable pools) having a small range (possibly as low as one tick), and loosely correlated assets (volatile pools) having a wide minimum range.

 The custom incentives will depend on the correlation of the assets in the pool.
 This means that pools with highly correlated assets will have a smaller minimum range, while pools with loosely correlated assets will have a wider minimum range.
 The idea behind this approach is that the assets in a pool with a high correlation will be less likely to move away from the equilibrium point, and therefore, a smaller range is needed.
 On the other hand, pools with low correlation are more likely to move away from the equilibrium point, so a wider range is needed to keep them in check.